 The amount of rescued food from in-kind donations of pallets and crates and the number of meals provided to those in need was calculated by estimating the amount of kg per meal and the amount of kg of food per pallet.
 The average amount of kg per meal was provided to us by the Food Bank organisation that we work with in Australia and Europe (FEBA).
+The North American calculation was based on the Food Bank Canada average amount of kg per meal.
 Knowing the amount of CHEP pallets that are used by these organisations in the Year allows us to estimate the amount of food in kg by using an average weight per pallet/crate provided by these organisations.